 Per state law, a parent electing to home educate a child must provide the Superintendent with annual written notification.
 The notification must include certain specific information and assurances concerning the home education program as set forth in State law, the State Department of Education Regulations, and Board Policy AG 9270.

-In an effort to meet the needs of a diverse student body, Forest Hills offers Forest Hills Academy to provide necessary support and educational services to all students in grades 7-12 who experience difficulty with a traditional high school setting due to social or academic concerns, attendance issues or medical reasons, among others.
+In an effort to meet the needs of a diverse student body, Forest Hills offers the Experience Program to provide necessary support and educational services to all students in grades 7-12 who experience difficulty with a traditional high school setting due to social or academic concerns, attendance issues or medical reasons, among others.
 The goals of the program are to meet student needs, increase the number of students graduating on time and reduce the district’s suspension/expulsion rate.

-Based upon Ohio’s New Learning standards, FHA provides a structured individual and small group setting that combines APEX online learning system with counseling and support services as needed.
+Based upon Ohio’s New Learning standards, the Experience Program provides a structured individual and small group setting that combines APEX online learning system with counseling and support services as needed.

 ALTERNATIVE EVENING SCHOOL